Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Anatomy of an Icinga Web 2 module

 Icinga Web 2 follows the paradigm 'convention before configuration'.
 A lesson learnt from our development of Icinga Web 1: one of the best tools for XML processing is on every disk: `/bin/rm`.
 Those who stick to a few simple conventions will save a lot of configuration work.
 Basically, in Icinga Web you only have to configure paths for special cases.
-It is usually enough to just save a file in the right place.
+It is usually enough to just save a file, in the right place.

 An extensive, mature module could have approximately the following structure: